AshwinDeshpande96/Speech-Generation/README.md

       Predicted w<sub>i</sub> will be one of |V| words with highest probability, even though w<sub>i</sub> was never encountered in training set.
 To counter this problem, some probability mass from vocabulary is subtracted and assigned to the new word.
 But, how much probability mass is to be given to new word?
 This cannot be estimated deterministically.

-However, several approaches have been proposed:
+However, several approaches such as back-off, interpolation and discounting techniques are proposed to mitigate these problems.
+Some of the popular ones are:
 * Stupid back-off
 * Katz's back-off model
 * Good–Turing discounting